ICanBoogie/DateTime/README.md

 ## Installation

-The recommended way to install this package is through [Composer]:
+The recommended way to install this package is through [Composer](https://getcomposer.org/):

 ```
 $ composer require icanboogie/datetime